simple-chef/drush/README.md

 - linux (thus far tested only on Ubuntu 14.4)

 #### cookbooks
-- `composer` - a dependency for drush
+- `composer` - a dependency for drush not installed nor required by this.

 Attributes
 ----------